 This week, with six restaurants under his belt in the United States and one in Taiwan, Hugh opens his eighth, this time, in the Philippines, via the Standard Hospitality Group, the company behind Yabu.

 “Who would have thought my life would’ve turned out this way?
 I thought music would be my life,” Hugh said to me after dinner Saturday in the elegant yet edgy, mostly wood and brick space that I must proudly say was designed by my sister Lara Fernandez Barrios.

 Hugh said he had gone to culinary school as a way to get over the death of his beloved father.
 His muscled tattooed forearms are remnants of his previous life as a drummer in a popular rock band.
 They’re now used to wield a knife and carve those marbled slices of beef from their large bones.
 Hugh calls them Brontosaurus ribs, and I must say, a loud “wow” escaped my barbecue-loving lips as soon as I bit into those chunks of smoky, tender flesh sliced from that Jurassic-style bone.

 Mighty Quinn’s brisket, cut from the breast or the lower chest of the cow, is some of the best I have ever had.
-And oh, the burnt ends, chunks cut from the fattiest top half of the brisket, are pure sin.
-Perhaps at my age it is best to eat just bits of them thrown into the side dish of charred baked beans.
+And oh, the burnt ends, chunks cut from the fattiest top half of the brisket, are

 Side dishes are not a mere afterthought at Mighty Quinn’s.
 The broccoli salad is tossed with nuts, bacon, and cranberries.
 The roasted potato salad is rich with bacon, onions, and cucumber.
 Whipped sweet potatoes are swirled with brown sugar.
 For the Filipino eater, Hugh has created a special rice dish not yet served in his other restaurants.